 Mountainous Tanzania is home to Africa’s tallest peak – mysterious and breathtakingly beautiful Mt.
 Kilimanjaro.
 Unfortunately, Mt.
 Kilimanjaro was not on our safari itinerary but we admired the gorgeous mountain from afar.

 Northern Tanzania has two of Africa’s most beautiful and well-known lakes – to the east the largest, Lake Victoria, and to the west the deepest, Lake Tanganyika.
 Tanzania’s vast central plateau boasts impressive savanna grasslands and plains.

 Serengeti Plain covers 12,000 sq. mi. and Ngorongoro Crater is the world’s largest intact caldera.
 Its history is an amazing and fascinating story.
 The crater forms a spectacular, fertile vegetation bowl of about 102 sq. mi. – a magnet for animals!
 Exotic Zanzibar Island lies along Tanzania’s hot, humid Indian Ocean coast.
 Zanzibar, Serengeti, Masai Mara, and Ngorongoro are future stops along our safari route!

 Our overnight camp at Kisolanza Farm was outside the city of Iringa.
 Kisolanza is a fully working farm with herds of cattle and sheep.
-Some of the crops grown include vegetables, maize, Artemisia, and hay.
+Some of the crops grown on the farm include vegetables, maize, artemisia, and hay.